-Sometimes knowing what you don't need is even more important than knowing what you do need; it's easy to buy something extra, but it's hard to leave behind something in the interest of saving weight and space at the end of a trip.
-Here's what you should definitely consider leaving behind and some handy unpacking tips.
+Sometimes knowing what you don't need is even more important than knowing what you do need.
+It's easy to buy something extra, but it's hard to leave something behind in the interest of saving weight and space at the end of a trip.
+Here's what you should definitely consider leaving behind and some handy un-packing tips:

 Greece Un-Packing Tips for Every Budget